OCR-D/docs/cookbook.md

 **NOTE**: This will download **all** files, which can mean hundreds of high-resolution images.
 If you want more fine-grained control, [use the `workspace find` command with the `download` flag](TODO)

+### Searching the files in a METS

+You can search the files in a METS file with the `workspace find` command.

+  * All TIFF files in the OCR-D-IMG-BIN group: `ocrd workspace find

 ## From image to transcription